areynold/accessibility-for-project-managers/PITCHME.md

 ---

-## Knowledge Requirements (contd)
+### Applied Knowledge and Triggers

+---

-* Learn to recognize 11 requirements, which should trigger accessibility check
+Learn to recognize 11 requirements, which should trigger accessibility check

-    * (Images, keyboard operability, forms, document structure, magnification, reading order, links & navigation, multimedia, tables, color & styles, aria)
+(Images, keyboard operability, forms, document structure, magnification, reading order, links & navigation, multimedia, tables, color & styles, aria)

+---

-* Learn to apply POUR principles (Perceivable, Operable, Understandable, and Robust)
+Learn to apply WCAG POUR principles

+(Perceivable, Operable, Understandable, and Robust)

+---

-* Understand accessibility/usability spectrum
+Understand accessibility/usability spectrum

 * Disabilities can range from mild to severe
 * Disabilities can be temporary
 * Users with disabilities are not monolithic
 * Users with disabilities are regular people

 ---